WC Brewery, Mickle Trafford

 The Swan With Two Necks.
 Another inn with the same curious name is recorded as trading in Princess Street in Cowdroy's Directory, 1782.

-The Red Lion (no 7, corner of Pepper Street, across the road from St. Michael's Church: illustrated left).
+The Red Lion Hotel (no 7, corner of Pepper Street, across the road from St. Michael's Church: illustrated below and extensively in our gallery).
 In November 1771, one John Manwaring, retired butler, let it be known that he had taken "the old and well-accustomed inn, the Red Lion, late of Widow Penstone's".
 In its time, the Red Lion was full of company when elections were on, being a 'Grosvenor' house.
+At one time, it was one of the many pubs owned by the Chester Northgate Brewery.

 A contributor to a 1927 edition of the Cheshire Sheaf wrote of the Red Lion, "although built in the middle of the 17th century, it bears no external sign of antiquity in consequence of restorations and structural alterations.
 In the interior, however, some idea of the age of the building may be gathered from the oak beams, floors and staircases, particularly those of the upper stories, which are in a fair state of preservation.
 On the first floor, at the front, there is a room containing an ornamental plaster ceiling... framed by a beading of plaster at the four corners of which, projecting towards the centre, are fleurs-de-lis on long stems.
 The centre of each panel is occupied by designs in relief but many coats of whitewash have all but obliterated them..."

-Talking of the Hawarden Castle Inn, in October 2008, Norma Vachet (nee Stanley) from faraway Vancouver, Canada wrote to tell us that "my Stanley family lived in Chester at Lower Bridge Street in 1858.
+Talking of the Hawarden Castle Inn (a Walker's house, illustrated left), in October 2008, Norma Vachet (nee Stanley) from far-away Vancouver, Canada wrote to tell us that "my Stanley family lived in Chester at Lower Bridge Street in 1858.
 My Great Great Grandfather William Stanley was a 'licensed victualler' and his wife Mary (Blundell) Stanley is listed as a Publican's wife according to the 1861 census.
-One of their sons is listed as being born at the Hawarden Castle Inn, Lower Bridge Street, Chester".
+One of their sons is listed as being born at The Hawarden Castle Inn, Lower Bridge Street, Chester".
 A few years earlier, the Post Office Directory for the year 1857 lists one William Stanley as the licencee.

 "A woman drove me to drink and I didn't even have the decency to thank her."
 W.C.
 Fields